iterative/dvc.org/static/docs/commands-reference/push.md

 The directory `.dvc/cache` is the local cache, while `../vault/recursive` is the remote cache.
 This listing clearly shows the local cache has more files in it than the remote cache.
-Therefore `new` literally means that new files exist in the local cache relative to this remote cache.
+Therefore `new` literally means that new files exist in the local cache compared to the remote.

 Next we can upload part of the data from the local cache to a remote using the command `dvc push --with-deps STAGE.dvc`.
 Remember that `--with-deps` searches